traefik-tech-blog/hashicorp-webinar/readme.md

 - Consul UI http://localhost:8500/
 - Vault UI http://localhost:8200/

-Note: If any of these do not work, please check your Vagrant output.
+*Note*: If any of these do not work, please check your Vagrant output.
 If there is a port collision on your system Vagrant may assign a different port.

 ## Demo